soeren-kirchner/pyimgbatch/README.md

 ### The short one

-Imagine, you need to create different sizes for all your images for your web project.
+Imagine, you need to create different sizes for all your images for your web project.
 For instance, you need the images in widths 180px, 300px, 400px and one in a height of 800 and each 2x and 3x the size for higher pixel density display like in smartphones.
 An example could look as follow.

 ```JSON